 Because of the high speed at which the saw blade rotates, any of the above events can occur in a fraction of a second.

-With these nine table saw safety tips that you can find below, you can make your table saw safer than just the standard protections that were included.
+With these seven table saw safety tips that you can find below, you can make your table saw safer than just the standard protections that were included.

 It may seem counterintuitive, but a sharp saw blade is safer than a dull saw blade.
 A sharp saw blade will cut more smoothly and with less friction than a dull saw blade.